Trepan-Debuggers/python3-trepan/docs/syntax/location.rst

 Syntax for Source-Code Locations
 ================================

-A number of commands like "break", and "list" have locations embedded in them.
+Several commands like "break" and "list" have locations embedded in them.

-A location can be either a *linespec* an explicit function, or a *module linespec*
+A location can be either a *linespec*, an explicit function, or a *module linespec*

 Linespec